Tuning Static Thresholds for Datapoints

 Threshold History Log

-Each time an alert threshold is added or edited from the wizard, a prompt displays requesting details about the change.
+Each time a threshold is added or edited from the wizard, a prompt displays requesting details about the change.
 The information entered into this prompt, along with a timestamp and username, is appended to the Threshold History log, which displays at the bottom of the wizard.

 Alerts Thresholds Report

-Next are some examples of alert threshold configurations and how they will apply in the LogicMonitor platform.
+Next are some examples of static datapoint threshold configurations and how they will apply in the LogicMonitor platform.

 Example 1: Global Datapoint Threshold